ptomato/sandbox/gjs-memory-leaks/async-intro.md

     });
 }

-// We'll use loadContents() in an async function, but you could also use 'await'
+// We'll use loadContents() in an async function, but you could also use `await`
-// in place of 'return' and include the Promise in this function async function loadFile(path, cancellable=null) {
+// in place of `return` and include the Promise in this function async function loadFile(path, cancellable=null) {
     try {
         let file = Gio.File.new_for_path(path);